RoMFAC: A robust mean-field actor-critic reinforcement learning against adversarial perturbations on states: Abstract

 \section{Abstract}

-Deep reinforcement learning methods for multi-agent systems make optimal decisions dependent on states observed by agents, but a little uncertainty on the observations can possibly mislead agents into taking wrong actions.
-The mean-field actor-critic reinforcement learning (MFAC) is very famous in the multi-agent field since it can effectively handle the scalability problem.
-However, this paper finds that it is also sensitive to state perturbations which can significantly degrade the team rewards.
-This paper proposes a robust learning framework for MFAC called RoMFAC that has two innovations: 1) a new objective function of training actors, composed of a \emph{policy gradient function} that is related to the expected cumulative discount reward on sampled clean states and an \emph{action loss function} that represents the difference between actions taken on clean and adversarial states; and 2) a repetitive regularization of the action loss that ensures the trained actors obtain a good performance.
-Furthermore, we prove that the proposed action loss function is convergent.
-Experiments show that RoMFAC is robust against adversarial perturbations while maintaining its good performance in the environments without perturbations.
+Multi-agent deep reinforcement learning makes optimal decisions dependent on system states observed by agents, but any uncertainty on the observations may mislead agents to take wrong actions.
+The Mean-Field Actor-Critic reinforcement learning (MFAC) is well-known in the multi-agent field since it can effectively handle a scalability problem.
+However, it is sensitive to state perturbations that can significantly degrade the team rewards.
+This work proposes a Robust Mean-field Actor-Critic reinforcement learning (RoMFAC) that has two innovations: 1) a new objective function of training actors, composed of a \emph{policy gradient function} that is related to the expected cumulative discount reward on sampled clean states and an \emph{action loss function} that represents the difference between actions taken on clean and adversarial states; and 2) a repetitive regularization of the action loss, ensuring the trained actors to obtain excellent performance.
+Furthermore, this work proposes a game model named a State-Adversarial Stochastic Game (SASG).
+Despite the Nash equilibrium of SASG may not exist, adversarial perturbations to states in the RoMFAC are proven to be defensible based on SASG.
+Experimental results show that RoMFAC is robust against adversarial perturbations while maintaining its competitive performance in environments without perturbations.